dbartilson/cc_abstemious/README.md

-# CC-ABSTEMIOUS <=> BEM-ACOUSTICS
+# cc_abstemious <=> BEM-ACOUSTICS

-`CC-ABSTEMIOUS` is a numerical acoustics simulation software based on the boundary element method.
+`cc_abstemious` is a numerical acoustics simulation software based on the boundary element method.
 The main features are:

 * Direct boundary integral formulation
 * Formulated using velocity potential